iotaledger/susee-streams-poc/inx-collector/README.md

 as been described in the [wiki](https://wiki.iota.org/hornet/how_tos/using_docker/#1-generate-dashboard-credentials).

-Copy the output of the hornet pwd-hash tool into a tempüoraty file or editor because it will be needed during our next steps.
+Copy the output of the hornet pwd-hash tool into a temporary file or editor because it will be needed during our next steps.

 ```bash